Create Creative Template

 Why Create a Creative Template?

-When you want to create multiple creatives for your network, a creative template is a quick and easy way for you to create a standard format and style for all of your creatives while maintaining a consistent "look and feel"
+When you want to create multiple creatives for your network, a creative template is a quick and easy way to create a standard format and style for all of your creatives while maintaining a consistent "look and feel."

 API Syntax